clhenrick/bay-area-jobs-viz/README.md

 ![maker-lq-diff-legend](img/maker-lq-diff-legend.png)

-Maps showing the 2015 location quotient use the `ckmeans` clustering algorithm via [d3-scale-cluster](https://github.com/schnerd/d3-scale-cluster) which is similar to the Jenks Natural Breaks classification scheme.
-The 2015 location quotient for the "Manufacturing and Logistics" category produces the following breaks:
+Maps showing the 2015 location quotient used the breaks of `0.8`, `1.2`, and `1.5`.
+The 2015 location quotient for the "Manufacturing and Logistics" category produces the following breaks where `0` is the min and `4.3` is the max:

 ```
-0, 0.40, 0.95, 1.69, 2.67, 4.30
+0, 0.8, 1.2, 1.5, 4.3
 ```

 and legend:

 ![maker-lq-2015-legend](img/maker-lq-2015-legend.png)

 [Color Brewer](http://colorbrewer2.org/) and [d3-scale-chromatic](https://github.com/d3/d3-scale-chromatic) were used for determining the color values for each map's color ramp.
-I took Color Brewer's advice to limit each classification scheme (both diverging and sequential) to five classes so that they would be optimized for print.
+I took Color Brewer's advice to limit each classification scheme to five classes so that they would be optimized for print.
+In the case of the 2015 LQ, there are only 4 classes as I dropped the bottom most / darkest color.

-In addition to the nine choropleth maps I created a stacked bar chart showing the overall trend in the four super categories for each year from 2002 to 2015.
+In addition to the nine choropleth maps, I created a stacked bar chart showing the overall trend in the four super categories for each year from 2002 to 2015.
 This chart is intended to provide context into how these categories have changed in the Bay Area over time.
+The notable changes are that jobs in the "Manufacturing and Logistics" category dropped by 5%, "Retail, Hospitality, and Other Services" remained constant, "Professional Services" grew by 2%, and "Healthcare, Education, and Government" grew by 3%.

 ## Data Processing
 Running `make` will download data from the U.S. Census and other sources for basemap data processing, then perform the location quotient analysis and basemap data processing.
 Prior to running `make` you will need to have `miniconda3` installed and a virtual environment created as outlined below in Environment Setup.